+Your PCP will be assigned to you by SCAN Embrace.
 Your PCP is a provider who meets state requirements and is trained to give you basic medical care.
 As we explain below, you will get your routine or basic care from your PCP.
 Your PCP will also coordinate the rest of the covered services you get as a member of our Plan.
 For example, in order for you to see a specialist, you will usually need to get your PCP's approval first (this is called getting a "referral" to a specialist).
 Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our Plan.